Zucchini Cornbread

 Serving Ideas

-A slice of zucchini cornbread on a white plate surrounded by fresh hot red peppers.
+A triangular piece of zucchini cornbread sits on a white plate.

 Zucchini Cornbread with Hot Peppers & Cheese